GopeedLab/docs/docs/dev-extension.md

 Next, let's introduce the meaning of each field one by one:

-- `import gopeed from "gopeed"`: Here, the `gopeed` object is imported, but it should be noted that `gopeed` is a built-in global variable.
-The import here is just for type prompts, and it is also okay not to import.
 - `gopeed.events.onResolve`: Here, the `onResolve` event is registered, and the method inside is the specific logic of the extension.
 - `ctx`: Event context, which contains some information about the current event.
 In the `onResolve` event, `ctx` contains the following fields:
   - `req`: Request information, including the url and headers of the resource.